How To Easily Find a Comfortable Replacement For Your RV King Mattress

 The most significant things to watch out for are:

-- Make sure the thickness of your new mattress doesn't impede a slide coming in or the mattress fitting into the space.
+- Make sure the thickness of your RV replacement mattress doesn't impede a slide coming in or the mattress fitting into the space.

 - Make sure the dimensions of the bed platform (what the mattress sets on) match the dimensions of the new mattress.